dmitriz/min-karma/README.md

 - Use as *repository* (`git clone`) or *package* (`npm install`).
 - Installs all testing packages as dependencies, no need to install them manually.
 - Automatically and gracefully (without overwriting) copied to your project directory:
-  - Basic testing example in the `examples` folder.
+  - Basic testing example in the `demo` folder.
   - Minimal functional configuration file `karma.conf.js`:

 		```js